1 - Telemetry Monitoring

 Create Integration

 4. Click Next.
-Dependent on how we collect telemetry, the product may be integrated via a Cloud Collector, a Cloud Native Collector or Local Collector.
+Dependent on how we collect telemetry, the product may be integrated via a Cloud Collector or Local Collector.
 Follow the steps based on the Collector type:

 Cloud Collector